-Intermittent fasting also succeeds where many weight-loss regimes fail: by targeting and reducing visceral fat.
+Intermittent fasting also succeeds where many weight management regimes fail: by targeting and reducing visceral fat.
 Visceral fat is the stubborn, internal fat packed deep around your abdominal organs.
 During a period of six months, people on an intermittent fasting diet were able to shed four to seven percent of their visceral fat.

 Additional health benefits of intermittent fasting

 Intermittent fasting isn’t just about achieving a healthy weight.
 Here are some additional benefits you’ll experience along the way:

 - Improves cardiovascular health: Intermittent fasting diets have been shown to improve cholesterol, improve blood pressure and reduce cardiovascular risk.
 One note: These studies associate intermittent fasting with lower levels of LDL and VLDL cholesterol, but managing your inflammation might be more important.

 - Helps remove cellular waste: Over time, your cells naturally accumulate damaged cells and waste—junk that can interfere with cellular function.
 In rodent studies, intermittent fasting has been shown to promote a process called autophagy, which is what happens when your body clears out the cellular junk so your body can work even better.

 - Supports healthy aging: Studies show that intermittent fasting can help protect your cardiovascular system and how you manage blood sugar to support healthy aging.
 In rodent studies, intermittent fasting has been shown to increase lifespan and protect against disease.
 Worried about the long-term effects of stress?
 Fasting has been shown to promote feelings of tranquility and alertness.

 How to start intermittent fasting

 There is more than one way to start intermittent fasting, which is great because everybody is different.
 The key is to experiment and listen to your body to see what works best for you.

 - 16:8: You eat all of your daily calories within a shortened period (typically a 6-8 hour period) and fast the rest of the time.